CiscoDevNet/intersight-tfb-iks/README.md

 3. You will need access to a vSphere infrastructure with backend compute and storage provided by a UCS fabric

 4. You will log into your Intersight account and create the following targets.
-Please refer to Intersight docs for details on how to create Targets:
+Please refer to Intersight docs for details on how to create these Targets:

         Assist